 A person with a disability, like anyone else in the community, can make a will as long as they have the “capacity” to do so.
 The Wills Act 1958 (Vic) provides two ways for people who have a disability that affects their capacity to have a will.

-First, people can make their own will, provided that they understand:
+People can make their own will, provided they understand:

 This is described as having testamentary capacity.
 The will should be written in simple language, although it is not necessary for the person to be able to read or write.
 It is most important that when a person with a disability that affects their cognitive capacity is making a will a doctor is present who can testify to testamentary capacity, in order to prevent later disputes about the validity of the will.
 The best practice is to have a doctor as one of the witnesses to the will, and to have that doctor swear an affidavit that, at the time of making the will, the person understood the nature and effect of what they were doing.
 The will should be made an exhibit to the affidavit.